dhis2/dhis2-docs/src/sysadmin/installation.md

 ## Google service account configuration { #install_google_service_account_configuration }

 DHIS2 can connect to various Google service APIs.
-For instance, the DHIS2 GIS component can utilize the Google Earth Engine API to load map layers.
-In order to provide API access tokens you must set up a Google service account and create a private key:
+For instance, the DHIS2 Maps app can utilize the Google Earth Engine API to load Earth Engine map layers.
+There are 2 ways to obtain the Google API key.

+### Set it up yourself

+Set up a Google service account and create a private key:

   - Create a Google service account.
 Please consult the [Google identify platform](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#overview)